Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 To enable privacy enhancements in Tessera, set the `enablePrivacyEnhancements` parameter in the [Tessera configuration file](https://docs.tessera.consensys.net/en/stable/Reference/SampleConfiguration/) to `true`.
-To enable privacy enhancements in GoQuorum, set the `privacyEnhancementsBlock` in the GoQuorum [genesis file](../../HowTo/Configure/GenesisOptions.md) `config` object to a future block, by when the entire network is ready to transact with privacy-enhanced transactions.
+To enable privacy enhancements in GoQuorum, set the `privacyEnhancementsBlock` in the GoQuorum [genesis file](../../HowTo/Configure/GenesisOptions.md) `config` object to a future block, when the entire network is ready to transact with privacy-enhanced transactions.
-All GoQuorum nodes in the network should be initialized with the same `privacyEnhancementsBlock` value.
+All GoQuorum nodes in the network must be initialized with the same `privacyEnhancementsBlock` value.

-If a node wants to upgrade Tessera to the privacy enhancements release (or further) to benefit from other features and fixes, but isn't ready to upgrade GoQuorum, it can disable `enablePrivacyEnhancements` in the Tessera configuration.
+You can disable `enablePrivacyEnhancements` in the Tessera configuration if your GoQuorum node is not ready to support privacy enhancements.
-This allows the node to reject PP, MPP, and PSV transactions from other nodes until the node is ready to support privacy-enhanced transactions.
+This allows the GoQuorum node to reject PP, MPP, and PSV transactions from other nodes until the node is ready to support privacy-enhanced transactions.

 ### Backward compatibility

-An upgraded GoQuorum node can coexist on a network where other nodes are running on lower versions of GoQuorum.
+An upgraded GoQuorum node can coexist on a network where other nodes are running earlier GoQuorum versions.
 However, it can't support privacy-enhanced contracts until all interested nodes are upgraded and enable privacy.

 If an upgraded but non-privacy-enabled GoQuorum node receives a PP, MPP, or PSV transaction, the node logs a `BAD BLOCK` error.